Luxury Modern German Kitchens

-It was also no longer just the role of the housewife to cook; men came to enjoy it too and the kitchen became a tool of empowerment, enabling both sexes to show off and exhibit their cooking professionalism and varying culinary successes within the kitchen!
+It was also no longer just the role of the housewife to cook.
+Men came to enjoy it too and the kitchen became a tool of empowerment, enabling both sexes to show off and exhibit their cooking professionalism and varying culinary successes within the kitchen!
 Furthermore, the kitchen itself became a statement within the home reflecting personal wealth and lifestyle.
 Within this period we see the more familiar design and concept of open plan living which remains prevalent today.

 An exploration of the Germans reputation for being excellent manufacturers of high quality kitchens, looking at why kitchens need to be of such sound quality and how German manufacturing processes underpin this reputation and give it credibility.

 Because of this lifestyle there is a need for a quality kitchen that will withstand being unassembled, withstand moving and withstand being reinstalled on up to 3 or 4 different occasions in its lifetime.
-Enter the Rigidly Built Kitchen...
+Enter the Rigidly Manufactured Kitchen...

 ...The rigidly built kitchen is designed, cut, edged, drilled, glued and built by machine.
 This is better known as a CAD/CAM system (Computer Aided Design / Computer Aided Manufacturing).
 This system enables the manufacturers to use one system for designing the kitchen and then use the design information to export all of the individual components to create the complete kitchen.

 After this efficient machining process comes the backbone of the kitchen, which is the construction process.
 Unit components are positioned in jigs or template holders and the machine then presses all of the items together, clamping them from all four sides.
 The parts are held in place while a UV light bonds and sets the glue in position.
-Following this, when the unit is taken out it is square and even.
-It is this clamping process that provides the main rigidity of the kitchen carcasses, rather than the 6mm MDF back that comes with the unit.
+Following this, when the unit is removed it is square and even.
+It is the clamping process that provides the main rigidity of the kitchen carcasses, rather than the 6mm MDF back that comes with the unit.
 This backing is present simply as a façade rather than a structural aid that would stop the unit moving from side to side, as is most common in UK built kitchens.

 A number of the biggest names in the German kitchen industry work on what is known as a Mittelstand model.
 These are usually privately or family owned businesses that deal with a high value and Quality driven product, and are primarily business to business export companies.
-They have an emphasis on long-term profitability, and are frequently based in small rural communities close to good resources for skilled labour; this is essential because the processing plant cannot run without a highly trained and dedicated workforce.
+They have an emphasis on long-term profitability, and are frequently based in small rural communities close to good resources for skilled labour.
+This is essential because the processing plant cannot run without a highly trained and dedicated workforce.

 Throughout this entire process the movements of all materials and components is monitored by the central CAD/CAM system by way of barcodes.
-At each stage the system will have scanned in the information of all parts involved and tracks their progress to ensure that each unit is built within the allocated/required time slots.
+At each stage, the system will have scanned in the information of all parts involved and tracks their progress to ensure that each unit is built within the allocated/required time slots.

-After the production process the furniture is ready for packaging and at this stage each unit or individual item is both boxed and coded.
+After production the furniture is ready for packaging and at this stage each unit or individual item is both boxed and coded.
 Up until this point individual barcodes have tracked the items through the assembly line but the entire product is now wrapped in a box, packaged and barcoded, with the outside packaging displaying both the distributor and clients name, as well as its rack allocation within the storage facility (so it can be easily located).
 Most modern German kitchen manufacturers have automated storage facilities and their computerised systems reduce the labour requirement as well as the risk of human error by taking control of all product movements and monitoring each box's transfer from the end of the factory production line to the warehouse.
 Each unit is allocated a space as directed by its barcode and this allocated spot becomes filled with all related items of the product order and will remain there until the point of required delivery.
-At the time of dispatch the System will retrieve all order items from their allocated shelving area and move them to a container for delivery.
+At the time of dispatch, the System will retrieve all order items from their allocated shelving area and move them to a container for delivery.